Algorithmic Trading Backtesting & Optimization Video Tutorials

 YouTube Comments

 "Wow.
 Amazingly enlightening.
-I have read so much on proper ways to back test and [these videos] blew my mind.
+I have read so much on proper ways to backtest and [these videos] blew my mind.
 Thank you so much."

 Jason Smith